thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 >
 > -- Mikalai Alimenkou

 This, together with XP Conference made my year.
-Proud.
+Again, I was super proud (I am repeating myself).

-On top of that, there was a bonus.
+As a bonus
 [XP Days Ukraine recorded my session](https://www.youtube.com/watch?v=h4DM-Wa0aDQ).
 I finally had a video of me presenting.
 For some reason it pops up now and then on Twitter.
 It almost reached 5.000 views. 🤷‍♂️

 By the end of 2017, [Leena S N](https://twitter.com/leenasn) nudged me to submit at [Agile India 2018](https://2018.agileindia.org/).
-I did and thought we will see.
-We will see turned out to become, I am travelling to India in 2018. 😳 That was a wonderful experience I will never forget.
+I hesitated because of the travel and the impact on the family.
+Finally, I did, but was thinking we will see what happens.
+It turned out I was going to travel to India in 2018. 😳 That was a wonderful experience I am not going to forget.

 ## CodeMotion Milan 2018

-In one year, I only presented *Feature Branching is Evil* at 3 conferences.
-My believe was the world had to hear more about the evilness of feature branching.
-I decided to continue for another year to submit this presentation.
+Over the past year, I only presented *Feature Branching is Evil* at 3 conferences.
+I thought the world had to hear more about the evilness of feature branching.
+So I decided to continue to submit this presentation for another year.

 2018 was a packed year.
 I spoke at 14 events.
-These were conferences, meetups and even paid speaking assignments at company events.
+Conferences, meetups and even paid speaking assignments at company events.

-I would never have thought when starting this journey, one day I would be paid by companies to present.
+At the start of this journey, I would never had thought one day I would be paid by companies to present.

 The highs of 2018 were speaking at [Agile India](https://2018.agileindia.org/), [NCrafts](http://ncrafts.io/) and
 [Lean Agile Scotland](https://leanagile.scot/2018/).
-As said, I have the tendency to put some conferences on a pedestal.
+As said, I have this tendency to put some conferences on a pedestal.

 The absolute high was